 Non-monetary exchange - everything is money

-Greek philosopher Aristotle contemplated the nature of money.
+The Greek philosopher Aristotle contemplated the nature of money.
 He considered that every object has two uses: the original purpose for which the object was designed for, and as an item to sell or trade for an object of greater value or utility.

 With Trade, an individual possessing any surplus of value for himself, such as a measure of eggs he needs, could directly exchange it for something which is perceived to have similar or greater value or utility, such as a tool or, however, the capacity to carry out trade transactions is limited in that it depends on a coincidence of wants.
 For example, a farmer has to find someone who not only wants the grain he produced but who could also offer something in return that the farmer wants.

-However this assignment of monetary value to an otherwise insignificant object like a coin or promissory note arises, as people acquired a psychological capacity to place trust in each other and in external authority within a trade exchange or market.
+However, this assignment of monetary value to an otherwise insignificant object like a coin or promissory note arises, as people acquired a psychological capacity to place trust in each other and in external authority within a trade exchange or market.

 #monetary exchange - money can buy you anything

-the Monetary System started around 5000 BC with the exchange of sculptures and later developed into Coins mostly made of precious metals and this system was kept this way for more then 6000 years.
-In the early 17th century where scriveners where first to keep deposits for save keeping or relenting and #Goldsmiths mainly stored the gold for safekeeping in their Private Vaults, the goldsmiths issued paper receipts certifying the quantity and purity of the gold they held which was the begin of the first Paper notes.
+the Monetary System started around 5000 BC with the exchange of sculptures and later developed into Coins mostly made of precious metals and this system was kept this way for more than 6000 years.
+In the early 17th century where scriveners were first to keep deposits for save keeping or relenting and #Goldsmiths mainly stored the gold for safekeeping in their Private Vaults, the goldsmiths issued paper receipts certifying the quantity and purity of the gold they held which was the begin of the first Paper notes.

-Inspired by the success of the goldsmiths, some of whom became the forerunners of great English banks, they began issuing paper notes quite properly termed "banknotes", which circulated in similar way that our government-issued currency circulates today and this practice continued up to late 17th century.
-In the United States, this practice continued through the 19th century, where at one time there were more than 5,000 different types of banknotes issued by various commercial banks in America.
+Inspired by the success of the goldsmiths, some of whom became the forerunners of great English banks, they began issuing paper notes quite properly termed "banknotes", which circulated in a similar way that our government-issued currency circulates today and this practice continued up to the late 17th century.
+In the United States, this practice continued through the 19th century, was at one time there were more than 5,000 different types of banknotes issued by various commercial banks in America.
 Only the notes issued by the largest, most creditworthy banks were widely accepted.
-The scrip of smaller, lesser-known institutions only circulated locally and lost acceptance farther from original origin.
+The scrip of smaller, lesser-known institutions only circulated locally and lost acceptance farther from the original origin.